DBBrowne/portfolio/README.md

 ## Future Features
     - `npm run eject` and configure webpack for dev mode.
 Do not need to see full build stats on every refresh.
 Or [Craco](https://github.com/gsoft-inc/craco), once CRA structure is better understood.
+    - get a random octocat from the github octodex?
+This appears to require scraping [octodex.github.com](octodex.github.com)